ashit44244/Cowin-slot-availibility-notifier/README.md

 example: python vaccine-availability-finder.py 294 32

 ```
+##Prerequisite:
-Prerequisite: Join the telegram public channel : cowin U45 Bangalore (https://t.me/cowinU45Bangalorearea) to receive the notification as soon as the slots are available
+Join the telegram public channel : cowin U45 Bangalore (https://t.me/cowinU45Bangalorearea) to receive the notification as soon as the slots are available
 Once the application is started, user will start receiving notification in the above telegram channel.

+## Testing

+For Testing, it's recommended to use vaccine-availability-finder-dev.py : join telegram channel : cowin U45 Blore-Dev and start contributing

+### Python 3.7.3 Installation in Windows
+- Check if Python is already installed by opening command prompt and running ```python --version```.
+- If the above command returns ```Python <some-version-number>``` you're probably good - provided version number is above 3.6
+- If Python's not installed, command would say something like: ```'python' is not recognized as an internal or external command, operable program or batch file.```
+- If so, download the installer from: https://www.python.org/ftp/python/3.7.3/python-3.7.3-amd64.exe
+- Run that.
+In the first screen of installer, there will be an option at the bottom to "Add Python 3.7 to Path".
+Make sure to select it.
+- Open command prompt and run ```python --version```.
+If everything went well it should say ```Python 3.7.3```
+- You're all set!

 [![license](https://img.shields.io/github/license/DAVFoundation/captain-n3m0.svg?style=flat-square)](https://github.com/DAVFoundation/captain-n3m0/blob/master/LICENSE)